Amsterdam / Ijmuiden Cruise Port Guide: Hotels, Transport & Tips

 The Heineken Experience

 The Heineken Experience in Amsterdam offers visitors an interactive tour of the historic Heineken brewery, detailing the beer-making process and providing tastings.
-The benefit of this experience is that it can be done for tourists with limited time in Amsterdam, in under two hours.
+The benefit of this experience is that it can be done in under two hours.
 It’s also located just about a 5-minute walk from the Rijksmuseum and Van Gogh Museum.
 In my experience, this attraction was just okay.
 I’m glad I did it, but it was quite touristy and not all that interesting, so it’s not an attraction I would ever repeat.

 Canals and Scenery